nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 ### Home visits

-* Keep a record of requested visits so that you know which patients have data that need transferring once you are in the Post Go Live phase
+* Keep a record of requested visits so that you know which patients have data that need transferring once you are in the Post Go-Live phase